danhje/dotfiles/README.md

 ⚠️ Warning, this will irrevocably replace your config with mine, and install a bunch of stuff on your system.

-To command above is idempotent, so to update your config to the latest version, simply re-run the command, or use the alias:
+To command above is idempotent, so to update your config to the latest version, simply re-run the command, or use the alias that was defined the first time you ran it:

 ```shell
 updot
 ```

 Any system-specific config should be placed in ~/.localrc.
 Don't edit ~/.bashrc or ~/.zshrc, these will be overwritten when updating as described above.